discord-jda/JDA-Website/docs/contributing/contributing.md

 Depending on your changes there are certain rules you have to follow if you expect your Pull Request to be merged.

-**Note**: It is recommended to create a new remote branch for each Pull Request.
-Based on the current `upstream/master` changes!
+**Note**: It is recommended to create a new remote branch for each Pull Request based on the current `upstream/master` changes!

 1. Adding a new Method or Class
     - If your addition is not internal (e.g. an impl class or private method) you have to write documentation.